2KAbhishek/talks/building-neovim-plugins.md

 ---

-## Best Practices 
+## Tips for Plugin Authors 

+- Try to bring out parts of your config you find useful as plugins.
+- Respect user configuration, provide sensible defaults, and allow customization
+- Mind the performance, minimize blocking operations, use async APIs for blocking tasks
+- Document everything, all commands, configurations, and keybindings, automate vimdoc generation
+- Test critical behavior, use CI to automate testing
 - Publish your plugin on GitHub and add it to [awesome-neovim](https://github.com/rockerBOO/awesome-neovim)

-- Respect user configuration, provide sensible defaults, and allow customization
-- Document everything, all commands, configurations, and keybindings
-- Test all behavior, use CI to automate testing
-- Mind the performance, minimize blocking operations, use async APIs
-- Encourage contributions, actively maintain your plugin
+> **Have Fun!**

 ---

-## Tips for Aspiring Plugin Authors 

-- **Use What You Have**: See if you can bring out things you use most often as plugins.
-- **Start Simple:** Don’t aim for perfection, begin with a small useful feature.
-- **Iterate:** Learn by improving your plugin based on user feedback.
-- **Collaborate:** Leverage the community for ideas and contributions.
-- **Have Fun:** Enjoy the process of learning and contributing

----

 ## Thank You 

-**Let's build more plugins together**
+**Let's build more plugins together!**

 Feel free to reach out for questions, ideas or just to chat.